exaV/screeps-kotlin-starter/README.md

 ### Code upload

+    ./gradlew deploy

 Deployment is automated with gradle.
-The branch `kotlin-start` is used by default, [make sure it exists on the server](https://support.screeps.com/hc/en-us/articles/203852251-New-feature-code-branches) (it will fail silently otherwise).
+The branch `default` branch is used unless you [create a branch](https://support.screeps.com/hc/en-us/articles/203852251-New-feature-code-branches) and change the configuration as described below.

-Credentials must be provided in a `gradle.properties` file in the root folder of the project.
+Credentials must be provided in a `gradle.properties` file in the root folder of the project or in `$HOME/.gradle`

     screepsUser=<your-username>
     screepsPassword=<your-password>
     screepsHost=https://screeps.com (optional)
-    screepsBranch=kotlin-start (optional)
+    screepsBranch=my-branch (optional)

 Alternatively, you can set up an [auth token](https://screeps.com/a/#!/account/auth-tokens) instead of a password (only for official servers)

     screepsToken=<your-token>
     screepsHost=https://screeps.com (optional)
     screepsBranch=kotlin-start (optional)

-Usage:

-    ./gradlew deploy

 ### Types
 Standalone types are available here: https://github.com/exaV/screeps-kotlin-types